modin-project/modin/docs/getting_started/using_modin/using_modin_cluster/using_modin_ray_cluster.rst

 This example starts 1 head node (m5.24xlarge) and 5 worker nodes (m5.24xlarge), 576 total CPUs.
 You can check the `Amazon EC2 pricing`_ .

-You can manually create AWS EC2 instances and configure them or just use the `Ray autoscaler` to create and initialize a Ray cluster on AWS using `Modin's Ray cluster setup config`_ .
+You can manually create AWS EC2 instances and configure them or just use the `Ray CLI`_ to create and initialize a Ray cluster on AWS using `Modin's Ray cluster setup config`_ .
 You can read more about how to modify the file on `Ray's autoscaler options`_ .